Revolutionary Tribunal: Operation

 One of the earliest cases brought to the Tribunal led to its most famous acquittal.
 On 13 April 1793 Girondin deputés brought an accusation against Jean-Paul Marat.
 Crucially, this involved waiving the immunity enjoyed until then by members of the Convention (Marat was himself a deputé).
 Not only did the case against Marat collapse, but two days after his case was brought, members of the Paris Commune responded by bringing a case to the Tribunal against 22 leading Girondins.
 This case was dismissed, but the principle that Convention members could be tried by the Tribunal was an important one, and ultimately led to the Girondin leaders being tried and executed in October 1793.

 During the months when Montané served as its President, the Tribunal dealt with 178 accused.
 53% of these were set free after initial examination by a judge, without a full trial, while a further 17% were tried and acquitted by a jury.
 5% were convicted and sentenced to imprisonment or deportation, and 25% were sentenced to death.
 From its formation up to September 1793, the Tribunal heard 260 cases and handed down 66 death penalties.
 As a result, it was criticized as ineffective by some Jacobins.
 The Law of Suspects (17 September 1793) greatly increased the number of prisoners who were imprisoned and might be brought to trial.
 Between October and the end of 1793 the Tribunal issued 177 death sentences.

 Similar tribunaux révolutionnaires were also in operation in the various French departments.
-However, on 16 April 1794 (27 Germinal Year II) the Convention approved a report by St. Just proposing the abolition of the existing revolutionary tribunals in individual départements and requiring all suspects to be sent to the main tribunal in Paris.
-On 21 May 1794 the government decided that the Terror would be centralized, with almost all the tribunals in the provinces closed and all the trials held in Paris.
+However, on 16 April 1794 (27 Germinal Year II) the Convention approved a report by Saint-Just proposing the abolition of the existing revolutionary tribunals in individual départements and requiring all suspects to be sent to the main tribunal in Paris, due to reports of corruption in the provincial tribunals.
+On 21 May 1794 the government decided that the judicial system would be centralized, with almost all the tribunals in the provinces closed and all the trials held in Paris.
 The provincial tribunals which were allowed to continue their work were Bordeaux, Arras, and Nîmes in the south, as well as Arras and Cambrai in the north.